JSlusark/so_long/read_me.md

 The game's resolution was meant to be fixed.
 No support for scaling or expansion is needed.

 **Sprites and Animations**
-Character Sprite:
-Initially based on a design from <artist> (reference to the base inspiration) as I really liked the cute, fairy like feel of the character.
-It was then replaced with a custom-designed character sprite created by me and inspired to such character.

-**Animation and Pixel Art:**
 All animation sprites and pixel art were created by me.
 The pixel art was kept simple without focusing on high resolution or advanced techniques.

+The character sprite design was inspired to this design from <artist>, you can see her work <here>.
+I really liked the cute, fairy appearance of the character and iused her character initially as a mock to use while coding the project and testing its usability.
+It was later replaced with my own design:

 **Level Design:**
 The character collects mushrooms to prepare mushroom soup.Deadly mushrooms kill the character instantly.

 ### How to Contribute